What Are Aggravating Factors in a Criminal Case?

-If you’re charged with a crime, you’ll want to know what are aggravating factors for your potential sentence.
+If you’re charged with a crime, you’ll want to know what aggravating factors for your potential sentence are.
 A statute may spell out a range of possible punishments, but some facts or issues can increase your sentence.
 Depending on the crime and the factor, your sentence could be substantially longer.

 If you are accused of a crime in Illinois, hire the best criminal defense attorney that you can find.
 Prosecutors have the burden to prove your guilt beyond a reasonable doubt.
 An experienced defense team may be the difference between a lengthy jail term and getting back to your life.

 What Are Aggravating Factors in Sentencing?

 If the prosecution establishes certain facts, these factors can increase your sentence.
 The legislature created them so the punishment would better fit the crime.
 A crime may have minimum and maximum sentences, so they play a role in determining where in that range you’ll be.

 A sentencing judge must consider the factors when deciding the outcome, but a judge can decide to look past the fact that your actions fit into an aggravating factor when determining your sentence.